 • Mottled Yellow Leaves: Usually caused by zinc deficiency, showing up on older leaves.

-• Red or Pink Coloring on Leaves: Often caused by phosphorus deficiency, especially in young plants.
+• Red or Pink Coloring on Leaves: Often caused by phosphorus deficiency

 • Lower Leaves Falling Off: Can indicate zinc deficiency.